Detection of collective and point anomalies in the presence of trend and seasonality: Introduction

-In Section~\ref{section:theory} we use statistical theory to confirm the excellent detection properties of STAD.
+In Section~\ref{section:theory} we establish statistical theory to confirm the STAD's detection properties.
 We show that it successfully decomposes the time series by providing asymptotic L2 bounds for the error of its estimation of the anomaly, trend and seasonal component.
 Furthermore, we show consistent estimation of the number of anomalies and that estimation of start and end points have a small asymptotic error.
-These results substantially improve on the results in \citep{fisch2020real} for CAPA.
-Not only that we allow for the presence of a polynomial trend and seasonality with minor assumptions on them, but we also overcame the limitation that anomalies are at most of order $\sqrt{n}$ while we mirror the condition on the size of the anomalies despite allowing for a much more complex setting.
+These results substantially build on the results established by \citet{fisch2020real} for CAPA.

-The finite sample performance is studied via simulation studies in Section~\ref{section:simulation}.
-STAD estimates anomalies almost as good as its oracle version that knows the trend and seasonal component unless anomalies are extremely long (more than a quarter of the total time series) or the seasonal component has very few repetitions (less than five).
+The finite sample performance of STAD is studied via simulation studies in Section~\ref{section:simulation}.
 In Section~\ref{section:applications} we use STAD to detect anomalies in the price of energy data.
 A brief illustration of the effectiveness of our method is given in Figures~\ref{fig:STAD_decompose}~and~\ref{fig:STAD_capa}, in which we have applied STAD to the data shown Figure~\ref{fig:data_oracle}.
-Different to CAPA and STL, confer Figures~\ref{fig:capa}~and~\ref{fig:stl_decompose}, it does not include false positives and decomposes the data successfully into anomaly, trend, seasonal, and residual components.